avrcanio/android-testdpc/docs/QbitDPC.md

 3) Manual: open app, Policy Management; optional **Install Tailscale** action remains.

 Notes:
-- Downloads stream via `PackageInstaller` with no-cache headers.
+- Downloads stream via `PackageInstaller` with no-cache headers; APKs are buffered to a temp file (200MB guardrail) and SHA-256 is verified before install to avoid OOM.
 - If an APK install fails, we log and show toast (with support URL if provided).
+Manifest/package-name mismatches (e.g., payload says `org.telegram.messenger` but APK is `org.telegram.messenger.web`) will be rejected by PackageInstaller and reported in ACK error/meta.

 ## Build & deploy
 From `android-testdpc/`: